andreybleme/andreybleme.github.io/_posts/2020-07-06-devops-flow-techniques.markdown

 Image source: [The Deployment Pipeline, by Marin Fowler](https://continuousdelivery.com/implementing/patterns/)

-Here I will elaborate on how to achieve this by focusing on implementing a set of technical practices known as continuous delivery.
+At this second post of [The DevOps Journey series](https://andreybleme.com/tags/#devops-journey), I will elaborate on how to achieve this by focusing on implementing a set of technical practices known as continuous delivery.
 At the end of this article, you will be capable of understanding how to create the foundations of your deployment pipeline, to ensure that you are not entering the chaos by having automated tests that constantly validates that we are in a deployable state allowing developers to integrate code into trunk every day, therefore reducing the lead time to get production-ready code, and getting fast feedback while making people more productive.

 ## The foundations of a deployment pipeline